albertvision/ads-collector/README.md

 GOOGLEADS_CUSTOMER_ID=<google customer id>
 ```

 Provide a Google Cloud service account JSON key and update the path in `run.py` if needed.
 Specify the collection period with the `--start-date` and `--end-date` arguments when running the script.
-Both default to today.
+Both default to yesterday.

 ## Usage
 Install the dependencies and run the script: